 Another thing you should look for in a prospective tax fraud attorney is negotiation ability.
 Although tax fraud is a crime and can lead to jail time, actual consequences vary depending on the facts.
 The government has an interest in obtaining as much tax money as is possible in tax fraud cases.
 Given this reality, it is possible to bargain with the government in order to achieve the best outcome.
 An attorney with solid negotiation skills will be able to hash out the best deal with the government.
 Negotiation skills are critical: a skilled negotiator can lead to a good settlement and the avoidance of jail time.

 The government is concerned about deterrence and rehabilitation, but it is also a very pragmatic entity.
 In tax cases, the government is deeply concerned with acquiring the largest sum it possibly can from a given taxpayer.
 An attorney with excellent negotiation skills can help you carve out a good deal.

 Hire the Right New York Tax Attorney

-Here at Mackay, Caswell & Callahan, P.C., our professionals are intimately familiar with the crime of tax fraud.
+Here at Mackay, Caswell & Callahan, P.C., our professionals are intimately familiar with tax matters.
 We regularly deal with clients who have tax debt issues and know the boundaries of fraud inside and out.
 We know, more than any other firm, the importance of carefully selecting the very best attorney for a case.
 Having a qualified attorney in difficult situations can make a world of difference.
-If you need counsel related to tax fraud, reach out to our top New York City tax attorneys for assistance today.
+If you need counsel related to taxes, reach out to our top New York City tax attorneys for assistance today.